pivotalexperimental/jasmine-webos/index.markdown

 ## About & Thanks

-Jasmine webOS is the product of nearly 18 months of work at Pivotal Labs writing webOS applications for clients and ourselves.
-First we wrote [Jasmine](http://pivotal.github.com/jasmine) in order to test drive webOS applications.
-We quickly found that we needed more in a test framework to handle Scene Assistants, the Palm Depot, Ajax calls and the like.
-Jasmine webOS is a more usable grouping of the essential code so that agile developers can test drive robust applications on the platform.

-Big thanks to Pivotal Labs, Palm, and all the Mobile Pivots who have contributed: Rajan, Xian, Adam, Carl, JB, (another) Adam, Erik, Carl, Kelly, Joe, Jonathan, Ryan, Bosh, and anyone I've missed.
+Big thanks to Pivotal Labs, Palm, and all the Mobile Pivots who have contributed: Rajan, Xian, Adam, Carl, JB, (another) Adam, Nathan, Joseph, Erik, Carl, Kelly, Joe, Jonathan, Ryan, Bosh, and anyone I've missed.

 ## Contact

+  * Discussion List:
+  * Development Discussion List:
+  * Tracker Project:
+  * Twitter:

 ## Contributing

+We're happy to accept pull requests that come with specs.
+Please look at the repo and keep your code in the same style.
+Please let us know what you're up to on the development mailing list.